Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 Notably, the section requires reporting agencies to include a notification (in 12-point boldface type) that the report does not guarantee the accuracy or truthfulness of its information.

-It also requires the notice to disclose that the information within the report comes from the public record, and that identity theft and criminal activity may alter the accuracy of the results.
+It also requires the notice to disclose that the information within the report comes from the public record and that identity theft and criminal activity may alter the accuracy of the results.

 The ICRAA lays out additional requirements for investigative consumer reporting agencies in Section 1786.22, which compliance-minded employers should read in full.